awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ## Retiring a grant<a name="retire-grant"></a>

-To retire a grant for an AWS KMS customer master key, use the [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation\.
+To retire a grant for a KMS key, use the [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation\.
 You should retire a grant to clean up after you are done using it\.

-To retire a grant, provide the grant token, or both the grant ID and CMK ID\.
-For this operation, the CMK ID must be [Amazon Resource Name \(ARN\) of the CMK](find-cmk-id-arn.md)\.
+To retire a grant, provide the grant token, or both the grant ID and KMS key ID\.
+For this operation, the KMS key ID must be [Amazon Resource Name \(ARN\) of the KMS key](find-cmk-id-arn.md)\.
 The grant token is returned by the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
 The grant ID is returned by the CreateGrant and [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operations\.

 RetireGrant doesn't return a response\.
 To verify that it was effective, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.